 Enhancing Quality of Maternal Health Care in Mexico

-The World Health Organization and other international health bodies have acknowledged the professional midwife as the guardian of normal pregnancy and birth since the 1970s and have more recently recognized the shortage of professional midwives internationally.
+The World Health Organization and other international health bodies have acknowledged the professional midwife as the guardian of normal pregnancy and birth and have recently recognized the shortage of professional midwives internationally.
 Yet professional midwifery is uncommon in Mexico, and options for training and employment are scarce.
 The 2014 State of Midwifery in the World estimates that there are only 78 professional midwives in Mexico.

 Supporting the Broader Sexual and Reproductive Health Field